slimdevops/slim-containers/containers101-prod-ready-workshop/README.md

 cycle through the QA process, since we aren't reinstalling dependencies if we don't have to.

-But, we targeting production, so let's squash some of these steps and remove packages we simply don't need for production deployments.
+But, we are targeting production, so let's squash some of these steps and remove packages we simply don't need for production deployments.

 ```Dockerfile